bcdev/jpy/README.md

     > python get-pip.py
     > python setup.py build maven bdist_wheel

-On success, the wheel is found in the `dist` directory.
+On success, the wheel can be found in the `dist` directory.

 How to install from sources
 ---------------------------
 TBD

 Releasing jpy
 -------------